 F.2.1 Proposals to apply the fast-track procedure may be made as follows.

-F.2.1.1 The Committee Secretariat, any P-member or category A liaison organization of a concerned technical committee or subcommittee may propose that an existing standard from any source be submitted for vote as an enquiry draft.
+F.2.1.1 The Committee Secretariat, any P-member or category A liaison organization of a concerned committee may propose that an existing document from any source be submitted for vote as an enquiry draft.
 The proposer shall obtain the agreement of the originating organization before making a proposal.
-The criteria for proposing an existing standard for the fast-track procedure are a matter for each proposer to decide.
+The criteria for proposing an existing document for the fast-track procedure are a matter for each proposer to decide.

-F.2.1.2 An international standardizing body recognized by the ISO or IEC council board may propose that a standard developed by that body be submitted for vote as a final draft International Standard.
+F.2.1.2 An international standardizing body recognized by the council board may propose that a document developed by that body be submitted for vote as a final draft International Standard.

-F.2.1.3 An organization having entered into a formal technical agreement with ISO or IEC may propose, in agreement with the appropriate technical committee or subcommittee, that a draft standard developed by that organization be submitted for vote as an enquiry draft within that technical committee or subcommittee.
+F.2.1.3 An organization having entered into a formal technical agreement with ISO or IEC may propose, in agreement with the appropriate committee, that a draft document developed by that organization be submitted for vote as an enquiry draft within that committee.

 F.2.2 The proposal shall be received by the Chief Executive Officer, who shall take the following actions: